INDA BLATCH-GEIB (RESIDENT COSTUME DESIGNER)

-Benjamin Gantose is a lighting, scenery and installation designer.
+Benjamin Gantose is a lighting, scenery, and installation designer.
 A Cleveland native, Benjamin attended the College Conservatory of Music at the University of Cincinnati where he studied Theatrical Design and Production with an emphasis in Lighting Design.
-His work spans ballet and modern dance, scripted and devised theatre, musical theatre, opera and theme parks.
-This is his fifth season as Resident Lighting Designer at Cleveland Public Theatre where his designs have included Red Ash Mosaic; Barbecue; Incendiaries; In A Word; Ancestra; The Drowning Girls; Titus: A Grand and Gory Rock Musical; Insomnia: The Waking of Herselves; Exact Change; There is a Happiness that Morning Is; Standing on Ceremony: The Gay Marriage Plays; Akarui; October in the Chair and Cut To Pieces.
-Benjamin’s work has been seen around Cleveland at Theater Ninjas, Beck Center for the Arts, Talespinner Children’s Theater, Mamai Theatre Company, Baldwin Wallace University, Cleveland State University and Verb Ballets; and nationally.
-Associate Design work includes lighting and scenic designs at Cincinnati Ballet, Kansas City Ballet, Cedar Fair Amusement Parks, Cain Park, Lakeland Civic Theatre and Inlet Dance Theatre.
+His work spans ballet and modern dance, scripted and devised theatre, musical theatre, opera, and theme parks.
+This is his seventh season as Resident Lighting Designer at Cleveland Public Theatre where his designs have included Gloria, Fire on the Water, Everything is Okay (and other helpful lies), Red Ash Mosaic, Br’er Cotton, Barbecue, Incendiaries, in a word, Exact Change, There is a Happiness that Morning Is, Akarui, and Cut To Pieces.
+Benjamin’s work has been seen around Cleveland at Cleveland Play House, Theater Ninjas (now Maelstrom Collaborative Arts), Beck Center for the Arts, Talespinner Children’s Theatre, Mamaí Theatre Company, Baldwin Wallace University, Cleveland State University, and Verb Ballets, and nationally.
+Associate Design work includes lighting and scenic designs at Cincinnati Ballet, Kansas City Ballet, Louisville Ballet, Ballet Hawaii, Cain Park, Lakeland Civic Theatre, and Inlet Dance Theatre.